vsbron/course-react2024-crash/README.md

 - Random facts list with source link and some reactions;
 - Facts can be filtered out using the Categories buttons;
 - New fact can be added to the Facts list using the Form under the "Share a Fact" button;
+- User can vote on each fact with the Votes Buttons;

 ## Details